How to Move and Store a Jumpy House

-Sweep and Wipe It Down
+Sweep and Mop

-Now, you need to make sure all the air is out of the bounce house.
-If you don’t, it will be very hard to roll up and transport.
+The jumpy house is all cleaned up and ready to deflate.
+Now, you unplug the electrical cord to the machine that keeps the house inflated and watch as it collapses.
+Make sure all the air is out of the jumpy house.
+Otherwise, it will be hard to roll up and transport.

 What do you think?

-Would you want to start a bounce house renting company?See results without voting
+Would you want to start a jumpy house renting company?

 Roll It Up